noncent/pdo_class_wrapper/README.markdown

 <pre>showQuery( Boolean $logfile )</pre>

 <b>Explanations:</b>
 By this function you can get executed query.
 It will show raw query on your screen.
 If you want to logfile to save query then you can send 2nd param as true.
-By default it’s false.
+By default itï¿½s false.

 <b>Example:</b>
 <pre>